ipfs-shipyard/ipfs-primer/going-online/lessons/connect-your-node.md

 Daemon is ready
 ```

+Notice that if you [added files](/files-on-ipfs/lessons/add-and-retrieve-file-content.md) before running the daemon, the blocks will be advertised after a few seconds when the reprovider runs.

 ### Step 2: Examine your ipfs node id info

 Let's look at the details of your connections made by the daemon with `ipfs id`.
 Open up another command line and run: